20 Things to Do In & Around Azumino

 There’s no better way to experience the rural atmosphere, sights and sounds of Azumino than cycling through the landscape of rice fields and farms all set against the stunning backdrop of the Northern Alps.
-With rental road and mountain bicycles available at Hotaka Station (including e-bikes for an even more leisurely time), cycling through Azumino promises to be the highlight of any visit.
+With rental road and mountain bicycles available outside Hotaka Station (including e-bikes for an even more leisurely time), cycling through Azumino promises to be the highlight of any visit.

 Suggested cycling routes allow you to explore the area to your own speed and will lead you past countless rice fields, farms, and orchards and onto wineries, temples, museums, eateries, and well-earned ‘onsen’ (hot springs).
 See also our blog article “CYCLING THROUGH RURAL AZUMINO TO MATSUMOTO CASTLE!”